lfades/cottz-publish-relations/README.md

 ```
 Note: The above code is very nice and works correctly, but I recommend that you read the Performance Notes
 ## Main API
-to use the following methods you should use `Meteor.publishRelations` instead of `Meteor.publish`
+to use the following methods you should use `PublishRelations` instead of `Meteor.publish`

 ### this.cursor (cursor, collection, callbacks(id, doc, changed))
 publishes a cursor, `collection` is not required